State / Territory Benefits - Nevada

 Eligibility: A 100% disabled female Veteran whose disability results from causes connected with service in the Armed Forces of the United States.

-Ex-Prisoner of War (POW) Plate: Ex Prisoner of War license plate for an initial fee of $7.00 with no annual renewal and exempts vehicle from Nevada State and local parking fees.
+Ex-Prisoner of War (POW) Plate: Ex-Prisoner of War license plate for an initial fee of $9.00 with no annual renewal and exempts vehicle from Nevada State and local parking fees.
 Application SP 2

 Eligibility: Must have been a Prisoner of War to be eligible for POW plate.
 Proof of POW status from must be provided before plates can be issued.
-Acceptable documentation includes an original or verified copy of: Form DD 214 Discharge Certificate with Ex-Prisoner of War Status; Separation Papers with Ex-Prisoner of War Status noted; or Written notification from the Military Personnel Records Center showing Ex-Prisoner of War Status
+Acceptable documentation includes an original or verified copy of: Form DD 214 Discharge Certificate with Ex-Prisoner of War Status; Separation Papers with Ex-Prisoner of War Status noted; or Written notification from the Military Personnel Records Center showing Ex-Prisoner of War Status.
+A license plate production fee of $3.50 per plate and a prison industry fee of 50 cents per plate are charged in addition to all other applicable fees.

 Eligibility: Must be a survivor or Veteran of Pearl Harbor conflict.
 Proof of your duty station must be presented.
 Acceptable documentation is a copy of your Pearl Harbor Survivors Association Card with the association number and member's name clearly readable.
 Or a DD-214 form listing your duty station on December 7, 1941 as within a three-mile radius of the exact location of the bombing.

-Eligibility: Available to immediate Family members of those who died as a result of injuries sustained while on active duty in the Armed Forces of the United States.
+Eligibility: Available to the Widow, Widower, parent, stepparent, grandparent, Child, stepchild, dependent, sibling, half sibling or stepsibling of those who died as a result of injuries sustained while on active duty in the Armed Forces of the United States.
+A license plate production fee of $3.50 per plate and a prison industry fee of 50 cents per plate are charged in addition to all other applicable fees.

-Eligibility: Available to immediate Family members of those killed in the line of duty while on active duty in the Armed Forces of the United States.
+Eligibility: Available to the Widow, Widower, parent, stepparent, grandparent, Child, stepchild, dependent, sibling, half sibling or stepsibling of those killed in the line of duty while on active duty in the Armed Forces of the United States.
+A license plate production fee of $3.50 per plate and a prison industry fee of 50 cents per plate are charged in addition to all other applicable fees.

 Eligibility: National Guard Service member.